lanl/PyBNF/docs/algorithms.rst

 Applications
 ^^^^^^^^^^^^
-Markov chain Monte Carlo is the simplest method available in PyBNF to generate a probability distribution in parameter space.
+Metropolis-Hastings is the simplest method available in PyBNF to generate a probability distribution in parameter space.

 .. _alg-sa: